 Genomic DNA was isolated from the submitted specimen indicated above (if cellular material was submitted).
 DNA was barcoded, and enriched for the coding exons of targeted genes using hybrid capture technology.
 Prepared DNA libraries were then sequenced using a Next Generation Sequencing technology.
 Following alignment to the human genome reference sequence (assembly GRCh37), variants were detected in regions of at least 10x coverage.
 For this specimen, 100.00% and 100.00% of coding regions and splicing junctions of genes listed had been sequenced with coverage of at least 10x and 20x, respectively, by NGS or by Sanger sequencing.
 The remaining regions did not have 10x coverage, and were not evaluated.
 Variants were interpreted manually using locus specific databases, literature searches, and other molecular biological principles.
 To minimize false positive results, any variants that do not meet internal quality standards are confirmed by Sanger sequencing.
 Variants classified as pathogenic, likely pathogenic, or risk allele which are located in the coding regions and nearby intronic regions (+/- 20bp) of the genes listed above are reported.
 Variants outside these intervals may be reported but are typically not guaranteed.
 When a single pathogenic or likely pathogenic variant is identified in a clinically relevant gene with autosomal recessive inheritance, the laboratory will attempt to ensure 100% coverage of coding sequences either through NGS or Sanger sequencing technologies ("fill-in").
-Deletion/duplication analysis has not been performed.
+All genes listed were evaluated for large deletions and/or duplications.
+However, single exon deletions or duplications will not be detected in this assay, nor will copy number alterations in regions of genes with significant pseudogenes.
+Putative deletions or duplications identified by NGS are confirmed by an orthogonal method (qPCR or MLPA), unless exceeding an internally specified and validated quality score, beyond which deletions and duplications are considered real without further confirmation.
 New York patients: diagnostic findings are confirmed by Sanger, MLPA, or qPCR; exception SNV variants in genes for which confirmation of NGS results has been performed >=10 times may not be confirmed if identified with high quality by NGS.
-Bioinformatics: The Fulgent Germline v2019, 2 pipeline was used to analyze this specimen.
+Bioinformatics: The Fulgent Germline v2019.2 pipeline was used to analyze this specimen.